-Today I’m going to show you an amazing DIY upcycled lampshade project that shows you how to upcycle an old lampshade into a repurposed project that will be a unique decor item and conversation piece!
+Today I’m going to show you an amazing DIY thrift store upcycle that involves an old lampshade.
+This repurposed project will be a unique decor item and conversation piece!

 What does upcycling mean?